rust-stuco/homeworks/week5/summarylab_ref/README.md

 Click this hyperlink to go to the writeup for [`tweet_reader`](crate::reader::tweet_reader)!
+This is a link to the _module_ that contains high-level documentation for the [`TweetReader`](crate::reader::tweet_reader::TweetReader) struct you will need to implement.
+Please read the module documentation first, and then go to the type documentation.

-### Command Line Tool Challenge
+# Challenge: Command Line Tool

 Another thing you can do is turn this crate into a binary that _actually_ reads from the file system.

-Right now, the `new` functions on each of the readers never actually get called because there is no `main` function to call them.
+Right now, the `new` functions on all of the readers never actually get called because there is no `main` function to call them.
 If you're up to the challenge, create a command line tool that allows you to read in a tweet or an email from the `data` folder and summarize what is reads.